MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/replatform-aix-workloads-content.md

 - Operational efficiency: The alternative solution retains the same number of servers to maintain.

-- Business agility: With the alternative solution, reporting remains limited to nights only with no autoscaling-powered 24/7 analysis.
+- Business agility: With the alternative solution, reporting remains limited to nights only with no autoscaling-powered, all-day analysis.

 ## Scenario details

 Choose a serverless or serverful model depending on the portability of your existing applications and your team's workflow preference and technology roadmap.

-Like the [original architecture](#architecture-original), the [replatformed architecture](#architecture-replatformed) has an Oracle database but it's replatformed to a RHEL operating system on Azure Virtual Machines.
+Like the [original architecture](#architecture-original), the [replatformed architecture](#architecture-replatformed) has an Oracle database, but it's replatformed to a RHEL operating system on Azure Virtual Machines.
 For the fully managed Azure App Service in the replatformed architecture, Red Hat JBoss EAP replaces the WebSphere Java application.

-# Architecture (original)
+## Architecture (original)

 :::image type="content" source="media/aix-azure-original.svg" alt-text="Diagram of the original architecture." lightbox="media/aix-azure-original.svg" border="false":::

 *Download a [Visio file](https://arch-center.azureedge.net/aix-azure-original.vsdx) of this architecture.*

-## Workflow
+### Workflow

 This workflow corresponds to the preceding architecture.